Definition of Respondent

 - A type of ascribed status and individual.

-- A respondent (verb) responds to questions and is a (noun) responder.
+- A respondent (verb) responds with a (noun) response to questions and is a (noun) responder.

 - Qualitative Research Resources – Books, Journals, and Helpful Links